 I’m from England.
-Known throughout the internet as ‘Bennyboy’ my hobbies include existing and breathing.
+Known on the internet as ‘Benny’ my hobbies include existing and breathing.

 The history of Quick and Easy Software is long and boring.
-So I will of course be self-indulgent and go into unnecessary detail.
+So this entire page is incredibly self-indulgent.

 Over the next few months I continued to release updated versions, each time supporting more games.
-I had always wanted to learn to program computers and so set about teaching myself Visual Basic, with the aim of producting a gui version of Lec Quick and Easy.
+I had always wanted to learn to code and so set about teaching myself Visual Basic, with the aim of producing a gui version of Lec Quick and Easy.
 I eventually did this and released it.
-It worked, but it was obvious that I had never thought about good application design – it was an ugly bastard of a program.
+It worked, but it was obvious that I had never thought about good application design – it was an ugly duckling of a program.

-In 2005 when Psychonauts was released.
+In 2005 Psychonauts was released.
 I had always wanted to produce a program similar to the legendary Scumm Revisited and decided to do so.
-Together with John_Doe (of Game File Formats) I set about working out the format of the Psychonauts files and in June 2005 released Psychonauts Explorer.
+Together with John_Doe (of Game File Formats) I set about working out the format of the Psychonauts datafiles and in June 2005 released Psychonauts Explorer.

 In 2007 I started to edit this page, got bored and just shoved this sentence in.